Gemini Robotics-ER 1.6: Powering real-world robotics tasks through enhanced embodied reasoning

 MentionsGoogle DeepMind · Gemini Robotics-ER 1.6

-Modelwire summarizes — we don’t republish.
-The full article lives on deepmind.google.
+Modelwire summarizes, we don’t republish.
+The full content lives on deepmind.google.
 If you’re a publisher and want a different summarization policy for your work, see our takedown page.